After a number of requests I have decided to post my natural, healthier approach to worming

 |Medium dogs (20 kg)

 |Very large dogs (50+ kg)

 |Giant breeds and humans

-Worm counting is where you take a sample of your dogs stool and send it off to the lab to be analysed and checked for traces of worms.
+Worm counting is where you take a sample of your dogs stool and send it off to the lab to be analysed and checked for traces of worms or eggs.

 - A Faecal Egg Count or FEC counts the number of worm eggs in your pet’s faeces (poo).

 - The results are presented as ‘eggs per gram’ (epg) of faeces.
 There is an easy to understand key on your Wormcount.com result sheet.

 - The number of eggs is an indication of the number of adult worms in the gut of your dog or cat.

 - Lungworm and heartworm screens are different as they look for live larvae in the faeces.

 It is advised to do a worm count every 3 months for puppies and active working dogs and every 6 months for normal healthy adult dogs.
 Make sure you test for the Lung Worm too as this one is particularly nasty!